 When services are not a covered benefit, coordination with community resources occurs to meet the needs of the population.
 For our dual population, you are required to coordinate between Medicare and Medicaid.
-Coordination with Medicaid services includes coordination of benefits and also working with Medicaid case managers/service coordinators and providers of long term services and supports (LTSS) to close care gaps.
-In some of our markets this coordination may also extend to state agencies providing or coordinating Medicaid benefits and services.
+Coordination with Medicaid services includes coordination of benefits and also working with Medicaid case managers/service coordinators and providers of long-term services and supports (LTSS) to close care gaps.

 Protocols outlining the expectations for managing transitions may be communicated to the provider network through newsletters, published in the provider manual or on the provider portal.
-Below are some additional protocols for managing transitions not previously addressed in the provider responsibilities:
+Below are protocols when managing transitions

-- Participate in the interdisciplinary care team meetings - Notify the member in advance of a planned transition - Provide documentation to the provider or facility about the member to assist in providing continuity of care - Communicate and follow up with the member about the transition process - Communicate health status and plan of care to the member - Provide a treatment plan/discharge instructions to the member prior to being discharged from one level of care to another - Provide the relevant patient history to the receiving provider prior to a known transition - Forward any pertinent diagnostic results to the treating provider
+- Participate in the interdisciplinary care team meetings. - Notify the member in advance of a planned transition. - Provide documentation to the provider or facility about the member to assist in providing continuity of care. - Communicate and follow up with the member about the transition process. - Communicate health status and plan of care to the member. - Provide a treatment plan/discharge instructions to the member prior to being discharged from one level of care to another. - Provide relevant patient history to the receiving provider. - Forward pertinent diagnostic results to treating providers. - Communicate any test results and the treatment plan back to the referring provider.